 - WordPress knowledge.

-- Available to provide a steady stream of content, 3-5 articles per week.
+- Available to create 2 articles per week.

 - You always looking for breaking news in the world of pop culture.